 Maggie considers herself as a person-centered cognitive therapist.
 Through training and experience, she has adopted the belief that the brain, which believed is the seat of mental illness, is an experience-dependent organ.
 What she means by experience-dependent is that how the brain develops and changes over a person’s lifespan is dependent on that person’s internal and external experiences.
 Some experiences promote healthy brain development, while other experiences lead to a disruption in one’s mental and emotional health.

-Maggie graduated in 2013 with my Master of Education in Counselor Education from Augusta University.
-She is a Licensed Professional Counselor and National Certified Counselor with nearly 15 years of experience assisting children and their families.
-She is also a Certified Clinical Trauma Professional.
-Maggie specializes in working with children and adolescents affected by an Autism Spectrum Disorder (ASD), Attention-Deficit Hyperactivity Disorder (ADHD), learning difficulties, divorce, and trauma.
-Additionally, she has experience working with adults living with serious mental illness, chronic medical conditions, and trauma.
+Maggie graduated in 2013 with her Master of Education in Counselor Education and Clinical Mental Health Counseling from Augusta University.
+She is a Licensed Professional Counselor, National Certified Counselor, and Certified Clinical Trauma Professional.
+Additionally, Maggie earned her Certification in School Counseling in 2018.
+She has nearly 20 years of experience assisting children and their families.
+Maggie specializes in helping parents with very young children struggling with behavior problems; children and adolescents affected by an Autism Spectrum Disorder (ASD), Attention-Deficit Hyperactivity Disorder (ADHD), anxiety, depression, divorce-related issues, learning/school problems, and trauma; and adults impacted by anxiety, chronic medical conditions, depression, and trauma.